external

 Rule Details

-This rule validates dependencies to external modules and allows or disallows them based on the element importing the module and the provided configuration.
-It helps maintain consistent dependency management across different architectural layers.
+This rule validates dependencies to external and core modules.
+It allows or disallows them based on the element importing the module and the provided configuration.

 Options